 Good design and implementation are necessary but not sufficient pre-requisites for the successful reuse of object-oriented frameworks.
-Although not always recognized, good documentation is crucial for effective framework reuse but comes with many issues.
-Writing good quality documentation for a framework is often hard, costly, and tiresome, especially when not aware of its key problems and the best ways to address them.
-This document presents two of a set of related patterns that describe proven solutions to help non-experts on solving recurrent problems of documenting object-oriented frameworks.
-The patterns here presented address the problems of describing the customization points of the framework and how such customization is supported, respectively the patterns "CUSTOMIZATION POINTS" and "DESIGN INTERNALS".
+Although not always recognized, good documentation is crucial for effective framework reuse and comes with many issues.
+Defining and writing good quality documentation for a framework is often hard, costly, and tiresome, especially when not aware of its key problems and the best ways to address them.
+This document presents patterns from a set of related patterns that describe proven solutions to recurrent problems of documenting object-oriented frameworks.
+The pattern language they all form together aims at helping non-experts on cost-effectively documenting object-oriented frameworks.
+The patterns here presented complements the subset of artefact patterns under development (two presented at VikingPLoP'2005, and more two at EuroPLoP'2006) and address the problems of describing the customizable points of the framework and how such customization is supported, respectively the patterns "CUSTOMIZABLE POINTS" and "DESIGN INTERNALS".